kyhol/LibraryManagementSystem/README.md

 - 1. Search by Author: Allows patrons to search for items by entering an author's name.
 - 2. Search by Title: Allows patrons to search for items by entering part or all of a title.
 - 3. Search by ISBN: Allows patrons to search for items by entering an ISBN.
+- 4. List all Authors
+- 5. List all Items
-- 4. Borrow Item: Patrons can borrow items if they are available.
+- 6. Borrow Item: Patrons can borrow items if they are available.
-- 5. Return Item: Patrons can return borrowed items to the library.
+- 7. Return Item: Patrons can return borrowed items to the library.
-- 6. Return to Main Menu: Returns to the Main Menu.
+- 8. Return to Main Menu: Returns to the Main Menu.

 Search Operations: